John Jenkins (racing driver)

 John William Jenkins (November 11, 1875 – November 26, 1945) was an American racing driver.
 According to some sources, he was born in Ohio of Welsh parentage.
 Other sources say that he was born in Cardiff, Wales, and emigrated to the United States, where he served in the armed forces.

+Official records hosted by www.ancestry.com suggest he was born in Brookfield Center, Ohio to parents who originally emigrated from Cardiff.